 Municipal Emergency Response: How Bad Weather Forecasts Paralyze City Services

 Bad weather forecasts paralyze city services.
-Municipal emergency response depends on accurate, timely data.
-Learn the impact.
+Municipal emergency response depends on accurate, timely and dense data.
+Learn the impact, prepare your city.

 The Forecast That Paralyzed a City